Manuel Carrasco (singer): Recording career

 On September 16, 2008, Manuel Carrasco released his fourth studio album, Inercia.
 It was recorded in Buenos Aires, Argentina, and produced by Cachorro López.
 To promote the album, Carrasco will perform in theatres and auditoriums throughout Spain from January to March 2009.
 The official Inercia concert tour began in April 2009.
 Inercia entered the Spanish charts ("Lista 40 Principales") in its first week at number 34.
 As of November 29, 2008, the first single from the CD, "Sigueme," was at number 27 on the Spanish charts.
 The second single from the album was "Antes De Ti".
 The third single from the album "Que Nadie", a duet of Carrasco with Malú, became an unexpected hit that was awarded a Platinum Record certification and stayed at number one on the Spanish Singles Chart for seven weeks.

 Carrasco's fifth album Habla was recorded in Milan, produced by Claudio Guidetti.
 It was published in January 2012 and peaked at number one in the Spanish Albums Chart; it was awarded a Platinum Record certification.
 The album was re-issued eleventh months after as Habla II with six new tracks.
 In 2013, the compilation album Confieso que he sentido was released to celebrate Carrasco's ten anniversary as a recording artist.

+In 2013, Manuel Carrasco celebrated his first ten years of artistic career with the release of a new studio album, Confieso que he sentido, recorded at the Kensaltown Recordings studios in London and produced by three-time Grammy winner, Martín Terefe.
+An album that includes the greatest hits of the Spanish singer and that appears on the market in two formats: one normal and another with an acoustic part recorded in Tarifa.
+This compilation includes 22 classic songs in Carrasco's repertoire, in addition to four unreleased songs: No dejes de soñar, Aprieta, Niña de la voz quebrada y Soy afortunado.